International & Cross-Border Employment Law & Partnership Law Advice

 We are known for our in-depth understanding and experience of international and cross-border employment and partnership matters.
 Over 80% of our recent employer matters have a cross-border or international element.

 We represent many multinational businesses with UK operations, particularly US and German businesses.
 We advise senior executives, expatriates and founders with cross-border issues and disputes.
 We also act for US and other international law firms (and their partners) on cross-border partnership and employment issues.

 We are a founding member of international employment law alliance, Innangard.

 Relevant languages spoken within our lawyer team include French, Spanish, Italian and Japanese.

 - Anna Birtwistle provides UK employment law advice to, and co-ordinates legal advice across Europe, Asia, the Middle East and Africa for a global outsourcing HR and benefits provider.

 - Anna Birtwistle advised a global luxury brand on setting up operations in the UK and provide day-to-day HR and employment law assistance to the client.

 - David Fisher assisted a US law firm whose US based client was considering the purchase in a pre-pack arrangement of a business in the UK which was in administration involving complex TUPE issues.

 - Clare Murray and Anna Birtwistle advised a US law firm on the performance management of a group of UK partners, with a view to minimising potential claims.

 - Clare Murray advised a US law firm on the investigation and resolution of sex discrimination allegations against certain key UK partners.

-- Esther Martin advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm.
+- Advised a partner in the Paris office of a global firm (with an English law LLP Agreement) on his proposed expulsion from the firm.

-- Esther Martin and Clare Murray advised a US attorney partner working in London for a leading US law firm, who was being threatened with expulsion for behavioural and performance reasons.
+- Clare Murray advised a US attorney partner working in London for a leading US law firm, who was being threatened with expulsion for behavioural and performance reasons.